 - Color Bit Depth

-Higher resolution would generation more data.
-The same goes for refresh rate.
+Higher resolution would generate more data.
+The same goes for the refresh rate.

-Color bit depth defines the amount of colors the display can show.
+Color bit depth defines the number of colors the display can show.
 Average monitors and TVs have an 8-bit display.
 Meaning they can show 16.7 million colors.
-Professional displays have 10 or higher color depth.
+Professional presentations have ten or higher color depths.
 10-bit = 1 billion colors.

 Calculating Your Data Rate

-So in order to check if your HDMI interface can support your desired refresh rate, resolution and color depth, you can use a simple equation as follows:
+So to check if your HDMI interface can support your desired refresh rate, resolution, and color depth, you can use a simple equation as follows:

 (H + Hblank) × (V + Vblank) × (C x 3) × F